ZYPHRON Info

 #6 informational Issue

-Burn Event Only Emitted On The Fee-Burn Path (New In V2)
+Burn Event Only Emitted On The Fee-Burn Path (Resolved In V3)

 Burn(address indexed burner, uint256 amount) is declared and is emitted exclusively inside _transfer right after the fee-burn.
 The user-callable burn(value) and burnFrom(account, value) paths only emit the standard Transfer(_, address(0), value).
 Off-chain indexers subscribed to the Burn event see fee-burns only and miss voluntary burns.
 The dual-emit on the fee-burn path (Burn plus Transfer-to-zero) also means that any cumulative burn count derived from Burn events is strictly less than the count derived from Transfer-to-zero events.